 Discover the most beautiful river in France, from the mouth to the estuary!

-The Dordogne is one of the most famous rivers in France offering an exceptionally preserved setting.
+The Dordogne river is one of the best known in France offering an exceptionally preserved setting.

 With a total length of 483 km, the Dordogne river crosses six departments, Puy-de-Dôme, Cantal, Corrèze, Lot, Dordogne and Gironde.
 And thus three regions: Auvergne Rhône Alpes, Occitanie, and New Aquitaine.